letta-ai/letta-leaderboard/contributing.md

 ### Upload the result

 Now, calculate how much $ you spent based on the price of your model provider and `total_input_tokens + total_output_tokens`.
+Put 0 if it is not applicable.
 Add this field as "total_cost" and create a PR to paste the result into `data/letta_bench_data.yaml`